 Some people say it’s crazy to start a marriage off by planning a wedding, and for good reason: Between family drama, budget concerns, and all of the little details that you need to at least pretend to have an opinion about, tensions can run high and it can put your problem-solving skills to the test.
-With two sets of tastes, ideas, and opinions coming into play, it can seem like the two of you just can’t agree on anything.
+When two sets of tastes, ideas, and opinions coming into play, it can sometimes seem like the two of you just can’t agree on wedding plans.
 So what’s an engaged couple to do?
-Our experts have some advice that might help you through any tough times while wedding planning.

-Of course, things like how to spend your budget need a little more thought.
+Of course, things like how to allocate funds from your wedding budget need a little more thought.
 Managing money is tough, and doing so for a wedding, when it feels like everything is just so expensive, can be even harder.
-To try to head this off at the pass, sit down and discuss your priorities for the wedding before you even start officially wedding planning.
+Try to head off any future impasses where the two of you can't agree on wedding plans by sitting down together and discussing your priorities well before you even officially start researching wedding venues or shopping for the dress.
 Figure out if you’d rather have a certain band, want to spring for a different photographer, or would rather have extra money for food and spend less on flowers.
-If you’ve got those priorities outlined and agreed upon, it will be easier to navigate all the decisions when it’s time to start writing checks.
-If a disagreement arises, look back at your list of priorities and make sure you’re keeping them in mind.
+Once you’ve got those priorities outlined and agreed upon, it will be easier to navigate all the decisions when it’s time to start writing checks.
+If an issue arises where the two of you can't agree on certain wedding details, start by look backing at your list of priorities and make sure you’re keeping them in mind.